 That’s How To Choose A WordPress Theme That You’ll Love

 Congrats!
-You just learned how to choose a WordPress theme that will set you up for success both now and in the future.
+You just learned how to choose a website theme that will set you up for success both now and in the future.

 If you want to see a theme that meets all of the criteria above, we encourage you to learn more about how Astra can help you create…well, pretty much any type of WordPress site!